Undergraduate Scholarships

 Udall Foundation

-Udall Scholarships
+Udall Undergraduate Scholarships

-Tribal Policy
+Tribal Policy:

 For Native American or Alaska Native college students currently in their sophomore or junior year who have demonstrated commitment to participation in cultural activities and service to their community.
 Best for those working towards a career that will enable them to make a difference in their tribe or for Native Americans and Alaska Natives.

-Native Health Care
+Native Health Care:

 For Native American or Alaska Native college students currently in their sophomore or junior year interested in improving health care practice and delivery to Indigenous territories or contributing to health care policy and research.